Learning Hierarchically Structured Concepts: Problem Statements

 \section{Problem Statements}

-In this section we define two problems: \emph{recognizing concept hierarchies}, and \emph{learning to recognize concept hierarchies}.
-In both cases, we assume that each item is represented by exactly one neuron.
+In this section we define our two main problems: \emph{recognizing concept hierarchies}, and \emph{learning to recognize concept hierarchies}.
+Our notion of recognition is robust to a bounded amount of noise.
+The notion of learning we define in this section corresponds to noise-free learning; we extend this to noisy learning in \autoref{sec:noisy}.
+In all cases, we assume that each item is represented by exactly one neuron; considering more elaborate representations is another direction for future work.